ilhamwahabi/into-accessibility/slides.md

 layout: quote
 ---

+# "About 30.38 million Indonesians — 14.2 percent of population — had a disability in 2018 "
+Survei Sosial Ekonomi Nasional

+---
+layout: quote
+---

 # "About 56.7 million Americans — 19 percent of the population — had a disability in 2010"

 ---